surveysolutions/docs/content/headquarters/svymanage/assignment_status.md

 interviews gets rejected to them by the supervisor or HQ-user, or if the assignment for the area is reopened, indicating that they may have skipped eligible units that must still be located).

+- The operation is finished when all the assignments are in the status `CLOSED` and all the interviews are in the status `HeadquartersApproved`.